BhallaLab/moose/docs/source/user/py/cookbook/elec_GUI.rst

 Neuronal models in various formats can be loaded and simulated in the **MOOSE Graphical User Interface**.
 The GUI displays the neurons in 3D, and allows visual selection and editing of neuronal properties.
-Plotting and visualization of activity proceeds concurrently with the simulation.
+Plotting and visualization of activity proceed concurrently with the simulation.
-Support for creating and editing channels, morphology and networks is planned for the future.
+Support for creating and editing channels, morphology, and networks is planned for the future.
 MOOSEGUI uses SI units throughout.

 moose-examples